ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.hidden.md

 {: #vpc-bm-vmware-vpc-jump}
 {: step}

-To ease up configuration tasks, provision a Windows server on the management subnet with a floating IP.
+To ease up VMware configuration tasks, provision a Windows server on the management subnet in your VPC.
+In this tutorial, the Jump server will be used to access ESXi hosts and vCenter after they have been provisioned over the VPC network.
+The Jump server will be provisioned in to the Instance management subnet ($VMWARE_SUBNET_MGMT) and it will have network access to the baremetal server and the vCenter after.
+In addition, inbound and outbound Internet access is provided for easy remote access as well as downloading required VMware or other software.

 For more information on creating Virtual Servers, refer to [creating Virtual Servers using UI](https://{DomainName}/docs/vpc?topic=vpc-creating-virtual-servers) or [creating Virtual Servers using CLI](https://{DomainName}/docs/vpc?topic=vpc-creating-virtual-servers-cli).
 In this example the CLI method is used.